luyi-eve/input-viz/README.md

 - The goal of this project is to use visuals to collect data with advanced knowledge of Javascript.
 - The project was designed to interact with its users about the number of abortion clinics in the state of Florida.
-- The data I collected from users were used to analyze how big or small the gap is between the reality and public opinions on the actual numbers of the clinics.
+- The data I collected will be used to explore and analyze the gap is between the reality and public opinions on the actual numbers of the clinics.